-This privacy statement will explain how the New Zealand Border Agencies will collect, access, and use the personal information provided through the New Zealand Traveller Declaration (NZTD) online and paper forms (the NZTD declaration) to manage the lawful entry of a traveller and their belongings safely and securely into New Zealand.
+This privacy policy will explain how the New Zealand Border Agencies will collect, access, and use the personal information provided through the New Zealand Traveller Declaration (NZTD) online and paper forms (the NZTD declaration) to manage the lawful entry of a traveller and their belongings safely and securely into New Zealand.

 What is privacy